 Beneficiaries can file grievances with Network 6 in parallel with plan grievances (under 42 CFR 422.564 for MA enrollees) and KEPRO QIO complaints (under Section 1154 of the Social Security Act).
 Each channel has distinct jurisdiction and remedies; Network 6 is the ESRD-specific channel.

-Dual-Eligible ESRD Beneficiaries in Georgia
+Dual-Eligible Georgia ESRD Beneficiaries and Medicare-Medicaid Coordination

-Worked Examples: Six Georgia ESRD Scenarios
+Worked Examples: Four Georgia ESRD Scenarios

 Margaret's GHP provides comprehensive coverage with a low deductible and reasonable out-of-pocket maximum.
 Margaret coordinates with her employer's benefits department and with GeorgiaCares to plan her enrollment strategy.
 The 30-month coordination period runs from April 2026 through September 2028.
 During this period, the GHP pays primary for dialysis and other medical services.
 Medicare can pay secondary if Margaret enrolls in Part A and Part B.

-Margaret's strategic delay saves significant Part B premiums over 30 months.
-She also coordinates with her dialysis facility (DaVita Atlanta) to ensure her GHP is correctly identified as primary payer, avoiding billing errors that often occur with ESRD beneficiaries.
+Margaret also coordinates with her dialysis facility (DaVita Atlanta) to ensure her GHP is correctly identified as primary payer, avoiding billing errors that often occur with ESRD beneficiaries.

 Robert is 62, retired from his prior employment without retiree health coverage, and lives in Savannah.
 In February 2026, he is diagnosed with ESRD and begins in-center hemodialysis.
 He has no GHP coverage, so the 30-month coordination period does not apply.
 His Medicare ESRD entitlement begins May 1, 2026 (Month 4).

 Robert enrolls in both Part A and Part B immediately.
 He has the option to enroll in Original Medicare with a Medigap policy (Plan G) and standalone Part D, or in Medicare Advantage.
-Robert chooses Original Medicare with Medigap Plan G because he wants predictable cost-sharing and broad provider network.
-Medigap covers the Part B 20% coinsurance on dialysis, leaving Robert with no out-of-pocket cost for dialysis services beyond his premiums.
+Robert chooses Original Medicare with Medigap Plan G because he wants predictable cost-sharing and a broad provider network.
+Medigap covers the 20 percent Part B coinsurance on dialysis, leaving Robert with no out-of-pocket cost for dialysis services beyond his premiums.

 Example 3: Linda, Age 55, Macon, Home Peritoneal Dialysis with Month 1 Entitlement